auth0-community/getting-started/CONTRIBUTION.md

 * **new feature**: New feature implementation suggestion
 * **question**: Further information is requested
 * **wontfix**: This will not be worked on
+* **difficulty: easy**: quick to review and merge fixes or additions
+* **difficulty: medium**: fixes and additions that will take approximately a few hours to review and merge
+* **difficulty: hard**: fixes or additions that will take approximately a few days to review and merge

 ### Question?
 Problem?
 Where else can I go for help?